Big Sur land use: Short-term rental impact on housing

-In September 2022, the county published regulations governing short-term rentals in unincorporated areas excluding Big Sur, and continue to work on final regulations for the coast.
+Monterey County issued an estoppel letter on June 16, 2022, that ruled short term rentals along the coast could continue as long as the owner paid appropriate fees and taxes.
+The county declined to take any enforcement action against short-term rental activity in the Big Sur region.
+In September 2022, the county published regulations governing short-term rentals in unincorporated areas excluding Big Sur, and continued to work on final regulations for the coast.
 The regulations required owners to pay a transient occupancy tax, limited rentals to a minimum of seven and a maximum of 30 days.
 Required permits cost $6,000.
 County assessors identified 925 residential units in Big Sur.
 They identified 22 residential properties used as commercial vacation rentals that under the proposed revised ordinance would be prohibited.

 Land use issues

 The 1976 Coastal Act makes installing public bathrooms, trash bins, or even new road signs along Highway 1 extremely difficult.
 A number of federal, state, and local agencies have jurisdiction in Big Sur, all of which must weigh in on decisions affecting residents and visitors.

+Sean Parker wedding

+On June 1, 2013, former Facebook President Sean Parker married Alexandra Lenas at the Ventana Inn in a wedding at which every guest was given a The Lord of the Rings–style costume.
+The wedding purportedly cost $10 million to stage.

+When Big Sur residents notified the California Coastal Commission of the event three weeks beforehand, they investigated but allowed the wedding to proceed.
+Many residents were outraged by both Parker's actions and the official response.

+The Commission's staff report described the violation: